Class: Prostaglandin Analogs

 Ocular Hypertension and Glaucoma

-Appears to be more effective than unoprostone, as effective as travoprost, and slightly less effective than bimatoprost in reducing IOP in patients with open-angle glaucoma or ocular hypertension.76 77 78 79 80 81
+Appears to be more effective than unoprostone (not available in US), as effective as travoprost, and slightly less effective than bimatoprost in reducing IOP in patients with open-angle glaucoma or ocular hypertension.76 77 78 79 80 81

 Latanoprost Dosage and Administration